 3. De Soto Femme Riviera Tri Short

 We’ve chosen these as our best triathlon shorts for women as they’re designed to be both comfortable and flattering.
 The feature to thank for this is the wide, 2-inch waistband and similar-sized thigh bands.

 These serve the dual purpose of distributing pressure evenly over these areas so no chafing occurs, and keeping everything where it should be!
 What more could a woman want?

 On top of those two factors, though, these shorts are loaded with useful features.
 Perhaps the most useful is a 6mm chamois pad that’s designed for a woman’s anatomy.

-It’s quick-drying, so swimming in it isn’t a problem.
-Moisture-wicking properties mean it won’t absorb sweat on your run, and as an added bonus, it’s antibacterial to keep smelling fresh.
+They’re quick-drying, so swimming in them isn’t a problem.
+Moisture-wicking properties mean you stay dry on your run, and as an added bonus, it’s antibacterial to keep smelling fresh.

 Other things that get a thumbs-up are the two leg pockets, an inner drawcord to get the right fit, and a couple of funky, eye-catching designs.

 - Wide waistband and leg bands

 - May feel too tight when first put on – some may assume this is abnormal, but it’s actually to be expected